 - red clover

-Essiac was created by a Canadian nurse called Renee Caisse who named the remedy after herself.
+A Canadian nurse called Rene Caisse created Essiac.
+She named the remedy after herself.
 Essiac is her surname spelled backwards.

-Some people promote alternative therapies such as Essiac to cure or treat cancer.
+Websites promote Essiac as a cure or treatment for cancer.
 But there is no scientific evidence to prove that Essiac can do this.

-Some people believe that certain alternative or complementary therapies help boost the immune system which helps to fight their cancer.
+Some people believe that alternative or complementary therapies can boost the immune system.
+That way it helps to fight their cancer.

-Some people take Essiac because they feel it helps to:
+Some people take Essiac because they think it helps to:

 - relieve pain